YanickT/Infoflow-paper/differential_entropy_measurements/README.md

 - plot_data.py: Used to show collected data from collect_data.py

-- collect_falling.py: File used to collect trainability and cutoff-images with a minimal accuracy.
+- collect_falling.py: File used to collect trainability data with a minimal accuracy.
 If the accuracy is not archived, a more shallow network is considered and trained.